geofis/forest-loss-fire-reproducible/README.md

 # Reproducible R code for the manuscript entitled "Forest loss and fire in the Dominican Republic during the 21st Century"

-## RMD notebooks execution sequence
+## How to reproduce

 If you want to check the results of the reproducible code, check the PDF version of the `.Rmd` notebooks.

-If you want to reproduce the code, first visit ZENODO, download `forest-loss-fire-reproducible-data-repo.zip` (preserve its name, otherwise, won't work automatically) and place the ZIP file in this repo (e.g. in the same directory containing this document).
-Then follow the sequence listed below by running the code chunks in each `.Rmd` notebooks, or alternately knit both notebooks.
+If you want to reproduce the code, first visit ZENODO, download `forest-loss-fire-reproducible-data-repo.zip` (preserve its name, otherwise, the reproducible script may not be able to unzip it automatically) and place the ZIP file in this repo (e.g. in the same directory containing this document).
+Then follow the sequence listed below by running the code chunks in each `.Rmd` notebooks, or alternately by knitting the notebooks.

 1. `data-download-preparation.Rmd`.